ralfw/exercises_in_programming_problem_solving/sorting/README.md

 b.
 Go through all value pairs and swap if needed.
 Repeat until no swaps were needed anymore.

 Both approaches require swapping which is already implemented at this point.
 But approach a. introduces a new concept: a maximum value.
-Hence approach b. seems simpler.
+Hence approach b. seems simpler; it sticks to swapping which now is just done several times.

 A slightly more difficult test case for approach b. would be one where only a single pass needs to be done over all values, e.g.

 * `[3,1,2]` -> `[1,2,3]`

-The next even more difficult test case should require several passes.
+After that the next even more difficult test case should require several passes.
 It also should finish the implementation; the acceptance test also should turn green.

 * `[3,2,1]` -> `[1,2,3]`

+Approach b. is what's called [Bubble Sort](https://en.wikipedia.org/wiki/Sorting_algorithm#Bubble_sort).

+#### Refactoring
+The solution less than 20 lines long.
+There's no duplication in it.
+Refactoring does not seem to be required.

+Nevertheless the solution consists of some concepts which are not easily discernable in the code, e.g. swapping, a pass, repetition until no more swaps are needed.